-Proof: Section \ref{proof:thm:rateipw}. \end{theorem} In contrast to the IPW estimators for local effects studied in \cite{Aronow17}, the HJ estimator of the AGE here converges at a subparametric rate.
-Extending results for the Horvitz-Thompson estimator and square cluster design in $\mathbb{R}^2$ studied by \cite{Leung22}, our result applies beyond $\mathbb{R}^2$, allows for $\eta \in (0,1)$, and (in conjunction with Theorem \ref{thm:optimalrate}) shows that pairing any Scaling Clusters design with an IPW estimator is rate-optimal over all pairs of experimental designs and linear estimators when the clusters and radius grow at the right rates.
+Proof: Section \ref{proof:thm:rateipw}. \end{theorem} In contrast to the IPW estimators for local effects studied in \cite{Aronow17}, the IPW estimator of the GATE here converges at a subparametric rate.
+Extending results for the Horvitz-Thompson estimator and square cluster design in $\mathbb{R}^2$ studied by \cite{Leung22}, Theorem \ref{thm:rateipw} applies to $\mathbb{R}^d$ for any $d$ and (in conjunction with Theorem \ref{thm:optimalrate}) shows that pairing any Scaling Clusters design with an IPW estimator is rate-optimal over all pairs of experimental designs and linear estimators when the clusters and radius grow at the right rates.

-Note that Assumption \ref{assum:complexity} is not strictly necessary for this result.
-One can show that if the fraction of the population on which the condition fails vanishes quickly, then this sub-population can be given zero weight and both estimators will still be rate-optimal.
-However, if this fraction does not vanish quickly, then for any experimental design where clusters are neighborhoods, neither IPW estimator can be rate optimal, whether run on a sub-population or not.
-We conclude that Assumption \ref{assum:complexity} is not easily relaxed.